Combined Heat and Power Partnership

-For fuel cells the credit is equal to 30% of expenditures, with no maximum credit.
-However, the credit for fuel cells is capped at $1,500 per 0.5 kilowatt (kW) of capacity.
+For fuel cells the credit is equal to 30% of expenditures and is capped at $1,500 per 0.5 kilowatt (kW) of capacity with no stated maximum.
 (Note that the credit for property placed in service before October 4, 2008, is capped at $500 per 0.5 kW).

-For microturbines the credit is equal to 10% of expenditures, with no maximum credit limit stated (explicitly).
-The credit for microturbines is capped at $200 per kW of capacity.
+For microturbines the credit is equal to 10% of expenditures capped at $200 per kW of capacity.

-For CHP the credit is equal to 10% of expenditures, with no maximum limit stated, for the first 15 MW of CHP property.
-The CHP credit applies to eligible property placed in service after October 3, 2008.
+For CHP the credit is equal to 10% of expenditures, with no stated maximum, for the first 15 MW of CHP property.

 |Eligible Recipient||Tax credits are available for eligible systems placed in service before January 1, 2017.
 In general, the original use of the equipment must begin with the taxpayer, or the system must be constructed by the taxpayer.
 The equipment must be operational in the year in which the credit is first taken.|